Mayur021/action-class-authority/paper.md

 ### CSA IAM Working Group: Defining Non-Human Identity

-The CSA Identity and Access Management Working Group is under peer review for *Defining Non-Human Identity*, a paper that codifies the architectural properties of NHIs — the credentials, tokens, service accounts, and cryptographic identities that AI agents present when they act independently of human users.
+The CSA Identity and Access Management Working Group is closing editorial on *Defining Non-Human Identity v1.0*, a paper that codifies the architectural properties of NHIs — the credentials, tokens, service accounts, and cryptographic identities that AI agents present when they act independently of human users.

+What landed verbatim in the v1.0 Working Draft is a four-element attribution language for NHI runtime decision records — *delegator, agent, intent, actions* — anchored at paragraph 222, which states that audit logs often lack complete attribution across these four elements.
+This four-element subset is the joint peer-review contribution with Mallikarjunarao Sunke that is in v1.0.

-A chain-level audit schema developed in joint peer-review work with Mallikarjunarao Sunke during the paper's review cycle proposes six properties that, taken together, make the chain attributable across composed agent actions.
-The six properties (joint contribution; Mallikarjunarao Sunke and the author of this paper) are:
+A full six-property chain-audit formalization developed in the same joint peer-review work — extending the four elements with chain-id binding, originating-principal immutability as a schema property, and an audit telemetry surface — is *not* present verbatim in v1.0 and is targeted for v2.0 inclusion.
+The full six properties (joint contribution; Mallikarjunarao Sunke and the author of this paper) are recorded here for v2.0 reference:

 1. **Chain id** — A stable identifier issued at chain start that propagates across every action in the chain.
 2. **Declared worst-case action class at chain start** — The manifest-declared class for the worst-case action the chain can reach, bound at chain-id issuance, immutable through the chain.